 Wow!
 This city is just as great as you imagined!
-The houses, the hills, the steep streets, the cable car, chinese town.
-Take a walk just strolling around the city, down to the seaside.
+The houses, the hills, the steep streets, the cable cars, chinese town.
+Take a walk just strolling around the city and down to the seaside.
 Feel the city puls and enjoy!

-Going with the cable car is a must.
-It starts where the streets Powell and Market cross and end by the ocean close to Fisherman´s Wharf.
+The cable car starts where the streets Powell and Market cross and end by the ocean close to Fisherman´s Wharf.

-The queu to get on the cable car is long.
-A tip is therefore to go up along the street to the next stop.
-They always leave a few places left at the starting point in case there are people waiting on the second stop.
+The queu to get on the cable car at the starting point is always long.
+One reason is that it is an experience in itself to see the car being turned around.
+After having checked that up, a tip is to walk along the Powell street to the next stop.
+They always leave a few places on the cable carat the starting point in case there are people waiting on the second stop.
 This is since the locals are really using the cable cars for transportation.
 It is not only a tourist attraction.